 One year ago, Go was ranked 55th and in January of this year, it was ranked at number 13.
 Go has been praised for abilities such as concurrency and for being an easy language to learn.
 Go was conceived in 2007, with the first version arriving in March of 2012.
 Tiobe named Go the language of the year for 2016 in January, meaning there are signs of more potential for the language in the near future.

 Read more about how the Tiobe index works and the future of the Go language.

 For Code.org, which is a non-profit organisation that is dedicated to expanding access to computer science, and increasing participation by women and underrepresented minorities, they have everything to be proud about.

 A decade ago, only 2,600 female students took the AP Computer Science exam.
 Fast forward to 2017 and over 29,000 female students took the AP Computer Science exam this year.
 This figure is more than the entire AP Computer Science participation back in 2013 when Code.org first launched.

 This exponential growth is a positive sign that females and underrepresented minorities in technology are fast-becoming a virtue in the industry.
 This representation in diversity is a glimpse into a hopeful future that the developer workforce will be equally made up of both male and females.

-Pearson Frank recently shared an article regarding females in the developer workforce, based on their findings from their Java, Web, and PHP survey.
+We recently shared an article regarding females in the developer workforce, based on our findings from our Java, Web, and PHP survey.